gabrielqueiroz/piggyb/README.md

 # About

-PiggyB is a web application and API that helps you organize personal finance.
-Create piggy banks for you personal expenses, control your expenses during your trip or create piggy banks for your goals.
+PiggyB is a Web Application and API that helps you organize your personal finance.
+Create Piggy Banks for you personal savings, control your expenses and reach your goals.

 # Concept Idea

 The idea originally came from the concept of [Piggy Banks](https://en.wikipedia.org/wiki/Piggy_bank).
 Present in my childhood, Piggy Banks are a way to manually save and control your money for a specific goal.

 # Build and running